green-green-avk/AnotherTermLite/README.md

 Features:

-* Interface for custom connection modules in separate applications will be added later.
+* Minimum supported Android version is 4.0 Ice Cream Sandwich.

 * Supported USB UART devices: Generic USB CDC, CP210X, FTDI, PL2303, CH34x, CP2130 SPI-USB.

-* No SSH in the Lite version.

-* And no MoSH.

-* Telnet (no encryption).

 * Local Linux pty (aka terminal emulator) is supported.
 Feel free to follow directions from http://kevinboone.net/android_nonroot.html
 "Using standard Linux utilities in a stock, non-rooted Android device" by Kevin Boone. ;)

+* Shell tool to interact with the Android environment is also present.
+   - Content exchange between other applications and own files / pipes has been implemented (like Termux).
+   - It also works in chrooted environments (PRoot at least).
-* The introduction of a shell utility to interact with the Android environment has been started.
-Content exchange between other applications and own files / pipes has been implemented like in Termux.
-USB serial port dongle access from the command line has also been implemented (unlike Termux) ;).
+   - USB serial port dongle access from the command line is also implemented (unlike Termux) ;).

-* Arbitrary content providers support will be added later.
+* Telnet (no encryption).

+* No SSH in the Lite version.

+* And no MoSH.

+* Builtin screen keyboard and mouse.

 * Different charsets and customizable key mapping support.

-* Builtin screen keyboard and mouse.

-* Minimum supported Android version is 4.0 Ice Cream Sandwich.

 3rd party components: